accelist/nextjs-starter/README.md

 [Download as Zip File](https://github.com/accelist/nextjs-starter/archive/refs/heads/master.zip)

-Unzip the template folder, rename the folder to your project name, run `npm install`, then `npm run dev`
+Unzip the template folder, rename the folder to your project name.

+Run `npm install` in the project root folder, then `npm run dev`

 The web app should be accessible at http://localhost:3000